-This model was the first for the marque, as company's name was changed from SS Cars to Jaguar in 1945.
-Decision was made after World War II, because letters SS had Nazi connotations.
+This model was the first for the marque, as the company's name was changed from SS Cars to Jaguar in 1945.
+The decision was made after World War II, because letters SS had Nazi connotations.
 Two-seater XK120 was originally intended as a test and show model for the new 3.4-litre 160 bhp six-cylinder engine, but not for the production.

 According to brand’s founder William Lyons vision, saloons was the future for Jaguar company.
 At that time, he decided that a saloon, powered by a race car engine, will appeal to customers.
 That’s why W. Lyons didn’t believe in XK’s success and only a few examples were due to be built.

 British started with alloy-bodied Jaguar XK120 roadster.
-Aluminum was considered as flimsy material and conventional method for making cars at that time was steel.
-Jaguar produced just 242 of them until aluminum version was replaced by steel-bodied roadster in 1950.
-Today the rare alloy bodied roadsters are most valuable among all XKs and cost around $220,000-300,000.
+Aluminium was considered as flimsy material and conventional method for making cars at that time was steel.
+Jaguar produced just 242 of them until an aluminium version was replaced by a steel-bodied roadster in 1950.
+Today the rare alloy-bodied roadsters are most valuable among all XKs and cost around $220,000-300,000.